pvguerra/laravel-trakt/README.md

 ## Contributing

-Please see [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

 Pull requests are welcome!

+## Security Vulnerabilities

+Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits